quaffpotion/ggt/README.md

 ## Todo

-- [ ] Post 2020-08-19 linear run
+- [x] Post 2020-08-19 linear run
 - [ ] Carefully say why edge and vertex spaces are simply connected.
   - More than simply declaring that they are quadrant convex
   - [ ] Carefully relate cc of slices of core to those of the ambient tree product to hyperplanes keeping in mind the VHD property
+- [ ] Details on parallel axes in a CAT(0) space
+- [ ] Pull in iterated splitting lemma from chalkboard
 - [x] Outline "Bieri Dimension Argument"
-- [ ] Pull in iterated splitting lemma from chalkboard
 - [ ] Define VHD complex
-- [ ] Details on parallel axes in a CAT(0) space
 - [ ] Details on f121 and f122
 - [ ] Details on Standard 2-complex fibration
 - [ ] Check Switching section